Subscribe to updates

 Performance of Comments, Compliments and Complaints

-The panel was scheduled to receive an update on the performance of the council's representation procedures for Children's Social Care, Adult Social Care, and Corporate Services for the period of 1 April 2024 to 31 March 2025.
-This report also covered the council's engagement with the Local Government and Social Care Ombudsman (LGSCO).
+The panel reviewed the performance of the council's representation procedures for Children's Social Care, Adult Social Care, and Corporate Services for the period 1 April 2024 to 31 March 2025.
+The report detailed the number of complaints received, their outcomes, and the timescales for resolution.

 Work Programme